Staff

 Biography

-Ms. Erika Rissi is the Chief Evaluation Officer and Evaluation and Assessment Capability Section Head (acting) at NSF where she leads policy analyses to study and develop evidence-based recommendations for enhancing the NSF merit review process.
+Ms. Erika Rissi is the Chief Evaluation Officer and Evaluation and Assessment Capability Section Head at NSF where she leads policy analyses to study and develop evidence-based recommendations for enhancing the NSF merit review process.
 She is also responsible for development of the agency’s learning agenda and annual evaluation plan, ensuring that evidence-building activities are focused on the most pressing questions to help NSF advance its mission.

 Rissi has held numerous positions at NSF that brought together her experience in strategy design, strategy execution, and operations.
 She oversaw the strategy for modernizing NSF's legacy proposal and award management processes and systems and was the business lead for Research.gov.
 She designed and led a process for creating an agency reform plan, "Renewing NSF," that incorporated ideas generated through agency-wide brainstorming sessions.
 And she developed surveys administered to 100,000 NSF customers to measure satisfaction, identify end-user critical IT needs, and evaluate changes to NSF’s process for the merit review of proposals.